The Group of Disjoint 2-Spheres in 4-Space: Unlinking Theorems

 \subsubsection{Whitney spheres revisited}

-Figure~\ref{fig:Whitney-sphere-blue-movie} shows an embedded \emph{pre-Whitney sphere} for a standard Whitney disk $W$ supported near a boundary arc of $W$.
-The two pairs of intersections between the pre-Whitney sphere and $f$ are paired by Whitney disks $W'$ and $W''$ which are parallel to $W$.
+Figure~\ref{fig:Whitney-sphere-blue-movie} shows an embedded \emph{pre-Whitney sphere} for a standard Whitney disk $W$.
+It is the union of the left-most upper and lower blue disks together with the annulus traced out by the blue loop moving clockwise from left to right along the top row, then right to left along the bottom row.
+The two pairs of intersections between this pre-Whitney sphere and $f$ (black) are paired by Whitney disks $W'$ and $W''$ (purple) which are Whitney parallel to $W$ (light blue).

 Applying the $W'$- and $W''$-Whitney moves to the pre-Whitney sphere yields the \emph{Whitney sphere} $S_W$ in the complement of $f$.
-Note that $S_W$ is geometrically dual to each accessory disk, via an intersection inherited from the pre-Whitney sphere.
+Note that $S_W$ is geometrically dual to each accessory disk, via an intersection inherited from the pre-Whitney sphere in the top middle picture (cf.~Figure~\ref{fig:Whitney-and-accessory-disks})

 The two Whitney bubbles in the resulting $S_W$ are the same as those in the first Whitney sphere description of Figure~\ref{fig:Whitney-sphere-for-elementary-homotopy}.
-It is an artifact of the different choices of local coordinates that in Figure~\ref{fig:Whitney-sphere-for-elementary-homotopy} the Whitney bubbles appear to be ``on different sides'' of $W$, while in Figure~\ref{fig:Whitney-sphere-blue-movie} they appear to be ``on the same side'' of $W$: In both cases the bubbles ``differ by meridian to $f$'', meaning that any loop formed by a path between the bubbles in $S_W$ followed by a path back through parallels of the interior of $W$ will link $f$.
-It will follow from the homotopy-theoretic characterization given Lemma~\ref{lem:W-sphere-homotopy-def} that the description here yields the same Whitney spheres as in section~\ref{sec:w-homotopy} as well as in the proof of Lemma~\ref{lem:algtop}.
+It is an artifact of the different choices of local coordinates that in Figure~\ref{fig:Whitney-sphere-for-elementary-homotopy} the Whitney bubbles appear to be ``on different sides'' of $W$ in the 3-dimensional present, while in Figure~\ref{fig:Whitney-sphere-blue-movie} they appear to be ``on the same side'' of $W$ (the vertical arcs descending from $W'$ and $W''$ are both over-crossings): In both cases the bubbles ``differ by meridians to $f$'', meaning that any loop formed by a path between the bubbles in $S_W$ followed by a path back through parallels of the interior of $W$ will link $f$.
+It will follow from the homotopy-theoretic characterization given in Lemma~\ref{lem:W-sphere-homotopy-def} that, up to link homotopy, the description here yields the same Whitney spheres as in Section~\ref{sec:w-spheres-and-homotopy} as well as in the proof of Lemma~\ref{lem:algtop}.